zaripych/dynamic-cloud-dns/README.md

 ## Want your own dynamic DNS?

 1. Note that spinning up your own Dynamic DNS incurs payment to Google Cloud Platform.
-Though it should be negligable (e.g. around ~0.5 USD a month) - check pricing on GCP.
+Though it should be negligible (e.g. around ~0.5 USD a month) - check pricing on GCP.

 1. To understand what kind of resources are going to be created on GCP, have a look at `./infra/index.ts`.